What Are Filter Bubbles & How To Avoid Them

 How Search Encrypt Avoids the Filter Bubble Effect

 Private search engines are a great way to avoid filter bubbles.
-SearchEncrypt.com doesn’t track its users’ user identifiable information, so it doesn’t have information to build a profile of them.
+SearchEncrypt.com doesn’t track search history in any user identifiable way.
 This means that results are based only on keywords.
-Search Encrypt’s search results aren’t influenced by your political views or any past internet behavior.
+Search Encrypt’s search results aren’t influenced by your political views or past internet behavior.

 Personalized Internet is not Better Internet

 Another way to avoid filter bubbles is by limiting the “personalized” and “tailored” aspects of the web.
 While it may seem like a good thing to have a custom, optimized experience, websites tracking your information and using it to determine which information you see is the exact cause of filter bubbles.